-Richard Prebil, Director, Veterans Administrative Law Division
+Richard A.J.
+Prebil, Director, Veterans Administrative Law Division

 Richard serves as Director of the Veterans Administrative Law Division and is an Equal Justice Works Fellow (sponsored by Morgan, Lewis & Bockius LLP).
 He joined the MAP staff in January 2017 as the Assistant Director of the Division to help foster and grow the practice area.
-He is a graduate of the Villanova University Charles Widger School of Law.

 He holds a JD from the Villanova University Charles Widger School of Law and a B.A. in History & Legal Studies from the University of Illinois at Springfield.

 D’Nae Hurst, Intake Specialist